jiyeonsongg/simpl-medical-dashboard/README.md

 ### machine_learning

 ### statistical_analysis
+Each statistical analysis has different R libraries.
+Make sure to install the right libraries before running the code.

+*LCA example: *
+1. `install.packages("poLCA")`
+2. `library poLCA`

 ### environment setup for data_extraction
-create a new virtual environment with the command prompt using<br>
+Create a new virtual environment with the command prompt using<br>
 `python -m dsc180b dsc180b_wi24_quarter2`

 Once you have activated your environment, install all required packages using the following command: <br>